vburlbl/cleantalk-spam-protect/readme.txt

  * No captcha, puzzles, etc.
  * Free mobile app to control anti spam function at your website.

-= How to protect sites from spam bots without CAPTCHA? = The most popular method is CAPTCHA -- the annoying picture with curved and sloping symbols, which are offered to the visitor to fill in.
-It is supposed that spam bots won’t discern these CAPTCHA, but a visitor will.
-CAPTCHA provokes great irritation, but if one wants to speak out, he has to fill in these symbols time after time, making mistakes and starting once again.
-Sometimes CAPTCHA reminds doodle 2x year old child.
-For users with vision problems captcha is just an insurmountable obstacle.
-Users hate captcha.
-Captcha for users means "hate".
-Unreadable CAPTCHA stops about 80% of site visitors.
-After 2 failed attempts to bring it up to 95% reject further attempts.
-At the sight of CAPTCHA and after input errors, many visitors leave the resource.
-Thus, CAPTCHA helps to protect the resource both from spam bots and visitors.
-CAPTCHA is not a panacea from spam.
-Doubts concerning the Need for CAPTCHA?

 = Additional features =
 * Online, daily and weekly anti spam reports traffic VS spam.
 * Apps for iPhone, Android to control anti spam service, comments, signups, contacts.
 With traffic and spam statistics for last 7 days.